Skip to main content

 diagrid whoami

-diagrid project quickstart --type workflow --language python
+diagrid dev quickstart --type workflow --language python

-Run sample application
+Run quickstart application

 For additional details on the Catalyst local development experience, read Develop Locally with Catalyst APIs.